PentheusLennuye/localgitops/README.md

    certificates.
 If it is not set, the script will ask for it.

 3. Set the JENKINS_ADMIN_USER, OPENLDAP_ADMIN_USER, JENKINS_ADMIN_PASSWORD,
-   OPENLDAP_ADMIN_PASSWORD, OPENLDAP_BIND_PASSWORD, and HARBOR_ADMIN_PASSWORD
+   OPENLDAP_ADMIN_PASSWORD, and HARBOR_ADMIN_PASSWORD environment variables for
-   environment variables for logging as an admin into Jenkins and Harbor respectively.
+   logging as an admin into Jenkins, OpenLDAP and Harbor respectively.
 If these are not set, the script will ask for them.

 4. Set the GITHUB_URL and GITHUB_MACHINE_TOKEN environment variables.
 Similarly
    to (2), if they are not set, they will be requested.
 The token is for a